Skip to content

 Environmental activist

-An environmental activist is defined as People who are committed to environmental protection through high-profile campaigns and social grievances with serious ecological consequences.
+An environmental activist is defined as People who are committed to environmental protection through high-profile actions and combat social ills with serious, ecological consequences.

 Environmental awareness